bright/new-www/content/blog/2020-08-05-no-risk-no-fun-or-how-i-learned-to-stop-worrying-and-love-the-risk-management.md

   - ISO
   - ALARP
 date: 2020-08-05T12:34:37.084Z
+title: >-
-title: "No risk, no fun or: How I learned to stop worrying and love the risk management."
+  No risk, no fun or: How I learned to stop worrying and love the risk management.
 layout: post
 image: /images/blog_post_risk_management.png
 hidden: false
 comments: true
 published: true
+authors:
+  - kasia
 ---
 I’ve been researching and writing about the agile approach to risk management for quite a few years now but mostly in relation to safety-critical software (for example [here](https://dl.acm.org/doi/10.1145/3234152.3234174) , [here](https://link.springer.com/chapter/10.1007%2F978-3-030-37534-8_4) and [here](https://journals.agh.edu.pl/csci/article/view/51) ).
 This time I wanted to address other types of projects, how it can work in practice and why the risk is not necessarily a bad thing.